SelectQuote customers who bundle home and auto insurance policies save an average of $693 per year.

 SelectQuote makes shopping for a home insurance policy simple.
 We partner with some of the most trusted home and auto insurance companies who operate in states like New Mexico, comparing their rates and coverages to find the right coverage for your situation at a price that fits your budget.

 Average home insurance rates in New Mexico can vary based on several details.
 The value of your home, its location, and potential hazards such as flooding or wildfire can come into play.
-According to the Insurance Information Institute, New Mexico homeowners insurance on average costs $1,017—just $200 shy of the national average.2 In fact, the average home insurance cost in New Mexico for SelectQuote customers is $93.12 a month.**
+According to the Insurance Information Institute, New Mexico homeowners insurance on average costs $1,017.2 The average home insurance cost in New Mexico for SelectQuote customers is $107.66 a month.+

 If you’re concerned about the cost of your New Mexico home insurance, you’re not alone.
 Fortunately, there are plenty of discounts available.
 In addition to lowering your premiums through a higher deductible, you can look for the following discounts: